flaxsearch/BioSolr/ontology/elasticsearch/ontology-annotator/README.md

     mvn clean package

-This will create a zip file containing the full plugin.
+This will create a zip file for each version of the module, containing the full plugin.
 Once this is complete, it needs to be added to your local ElasticSearch instance.
 The easiest way to do this is using ElasticSearch's own plugin manager.
 In the ElasticSearch install directory, use the following command:

     bin/plugin -u file:///path/to/plugin.zip -i ontology-update

+Use the plugin version most appropriate to your version of ElasticSearch.

 ## Usage